-All Corporation employees, including administrators, professional staff and support staff, shall report any incident of alleged unlawful harassment (see definition in first paragraph) occurring in the Corporation's employment opportunities, programs and/or activities, or, if initially occurring off Corporation grounds or outside the Corporation's employment opportunities, programs and activities, affecting the Corporation environment that the employee observes or which is reported to the employee.
+All Corporation employees, including administrators, professional staff and support staff, shall report any incident of alleged unlawful harassment (see definition in first paragraph) that the employee observes or which is reported to the employee.

-The Board will investigate all allegations of unlawful-harassment (see definition in first paragraph) occurring in the Corporation's employment opportunities, programs and/or activities, or, if initially occurring off Corporation grounds or outside the Corporation's employment opportunities, programs and activities, affecting the Corporation environment-and, in those cases where unlawful harassment is substantiated, the Board will-take immediate steps to end the harassment, prevent its recurrence, reoccurrence, and remedy its effects.
+The Corporation will investigate all allegations of unlawful harassment (see definition in first paragraph) and, in those cases where unlawful harassment is substantiated, will take immediate steps immediately to end the harassment, prevent its recurrence, and remedy its effects.

-Individuals who are found to have engaged in unlawful harassment (see definition in first paragraph) occurring in the Corporation's employment opportunities, programs and/or activities, or, if initially occurring off Corporation grounds or outside the Corporation's employment opportunities, programs and activities, affecting the Corporation environment-will be subject to appropriate disciplinary action, up to and including termination of employment or expulsion from school.
+Individuals who are found to have engaged in unlawful harassment (see definition in first paragraph) will be subject to appropriate disciplinary action, up to and including termination of employment or expulsion from school.